Suggested links

 Dr. Robert B. Cameron’s Medical Specializations

-Dr. Cameron is credited with the invention of the P/D surgical procedure for mesothelioma — a lung-sparing curative surgery for pleural mesothelioma.
+Dr. Cameron is credited with inventing the P/D surgical procedure for mesothelioma — a lung-sparing curative surgery for pleural mesothelioma.

 The procedure takes place in two parts and can last for a total of 5 hours:

-• Pleurectomy: During the pleurectomy, the surgeon opens the chest or thoracic cavity to remove the lining of the lung.
+• Pleurectomy: During the pleurectomy, the surgeon opens the chest or thoracic cavity to remove the lung’s lining.
 This operation will relieve the symptoms of the disease and extend the patient’s life, but it will not cure the cancer.

-• Decortication: The surgeon scrapes the lining of the lung to remove as much of the cancer as possible, leaving the lung fully intact.
+• Decortication: The surgeon scrapes the lung’s lining to remove as much cancer as possible, leaving the lung fully intact.

 The P/D procedure was revolutionary, as it meant that the surgeon did not have to remove the lung to remove the cancerous cells — unlike the standard surgical procedure until then known as the extrapleural pneumonectomy (EPP).

-Not all patients are eligible to receive a P/D. But in a study of 100 patients, P/D successfully eased chest pain, coughs, and shortness of breath while treating the pleural masses.
+Not all patients are eligible to receive a P/D. However, in a study of 100 patients, P/D successfully eased chest pain, coughs, and shortness of breath while treating the pleural masses.

 To be eligible, a patient must be in the early stages of pleural mesothelioma and fit enough to undergo the stress of surgery.